Market guide: What are XDR Cybersecurity services?

 Netify XDR recommendations

-Unlike other categories in our market guide series, XDR extends the security capabilities many organizations already have deployed via endpoint management and SOAR software.
+Unlike other categories in our market guide series, XDR extends the security capabilities many organisations already have deployed via endpoint management and SOAR software.

 Thus, security departments that already have (or can easily upgrade to) robust XDR functionality via products like Crowdstrike, Broadcom/Symantec, McAfee, Secureworks or SentinelOne will prefer a SASE product like Palo Alto Cortex, Versa or Zscaler that can stream telemetry to their existing system.
 In contrast, those looking for an all-in-one solution will prefer cloud-native products like Cato and OpenSystems.